kcajj/advanced_programming_project_Genomics_2022/Markdown files/Project_specification.md

 An operation is executed over a dataset object and the result of an execution is another dataset object.
 There are multiple operation types that can be executed.
 A dataset object accesses and executes those operations regardless to the specific operation type.
 The operations can be executed only by means of a dataset object and only if they are marked as active.
-For an operation being active means it is loaded within a registry of active operations that the dataset object can query to check whether or not a certainoperation can be executed.
+For an operation being active means it is loaded within a registry of active operations that the dataset object can query to check whether or not a certain operation can be executed.
 Hint: Define a decorator for managing the activation of operations.
 The operations are:
-- getting the some basic information about the dataset.
+- getting some basic information about the dataset.
 The basic information are the name and data type ofeach column;
 - obtaining the list of unique sequence IDs available in the dataset;
 - obtaining the list of unique type of operations available in the dataset;
 - counting the number of features provided by the same source;